nldblanch/event-handlers-meal-planner/README.md

 ![Daily Dish Backend Screen Shot][product-screenshot]

-This backend is half of the story for our Northcoders[https://northcoders.com] final group project.
-The other half can be found in this repo[https://github.com/coderRaph1/FE---Meal-Planner].
+This backend is half of the story for our Northcoders[NC-url] final group project.
+The other half can be found in this repo[FE-repo-url].

 This database and server:
 * Handles and manipulates data for users, recipes, and lists